nuxeo/nuxeo-drive/README.md

 The desktop synchronization client can also be operated from the command-line:

-1. Make sure that the `ndrive` program is installed in a folder that has been added to the `PATH` enviroment variable of your OS.
+1. Make sure that the `ndrive` program is installed in a folder that has been added to the `PATH` environment variable of your OS.

     * If you installed the .dmg package for macOS, the binary is: